tiltowait/oregon-by-night/docs/vicissitude-mods.md

 * *(Venue Modification)*

-### <u>Heart of Bone (Variable)</u>
+### Heart of Bone (Variable)
-<u>Your heart is protected by a sheath of cartilage and/or bone.
+Your heart is protected by a sheath of cartilage and/or bone.
 Each level of this Modification grants an additional die to soak all attempts to pierce your heart.
 This includes but is not limited to staking and called combat shots.
 You must possess Bonecraft to grant the 4th and 5th levels of this Modification.
 Ghouls may only receive up to points in this Modification, and it costs them double.
 This reflects the need to compensate for functional biology.
-This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.</u>
+This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.

-* <u>*(Venue Modification)*</u>
+* *(Venue Modification)*

 ### Blush of Health (2pt.
 Merit)
 You look more hale and healthy in appearance than other vampires, allowing you to blend with human society much more easily.
 You still retain the color of a living mortal, and your skin feels only slightly cool to the touch.
 This does not require you to take Monstrous if it stands alone or with other Modifications that bear this sentence.